FOLLOW US

 Visa requirements

-If you overstay your visa-free 30 days without getting an extension, or if you overstay any visa without authority, it is a serious matter.
+To stay more than 30 days, you can apply for an extension when you are in the Philippines.
+If you overstay any visa without authority, it is a serious matter.
 You could face fees and fines, and detention if you cannot pay them, or you could be deported at your own expense.

 Children travelling without their parents